Improving local streets

 - One-way southbound traffic on Thomas Street between Thomas Lane and Quay Street

-So far we’ve installed these new features in Thomas Street between Hay Street and Ultimo Road:
+We’ve installed these new features in Thomas Street between Hay Street and Ultimo Road:

 - decorative paving with concentric circles